msasnur/Healthcare-Analytics/README.md

 Project Highligths:

-Hospital admission data was analyzed to accurately predict the patient’s Length of Stay at the of admit so that the hospitals can optimize resources and function better.
+Hospital admission data was analyzed to accurately predict the patient’s Length of Stay at the time of admit so that the hospitals can optimize resources and function better.
 Built 3 models in Python to predict the length of stay,

 -	A supervised algorithm Naïve Bayes which was classifying with an accuracy of 34.55%.